cambiotraining/hpc-intro/99-cambridge_hpc.md

 When you login to the HPC you will notice there is a link (aka shortcut) to the `rds` directory.
 Try `ls -l` to see it.

+You can see how much space you are using on your storage partitions using the command `quota`.

 <!--
 [Note: there's also a shortcut to `/rcs/user/$USER`.
 This is access to "cold storage", which is the long-term slow-access storage provided by the university.
 Most likely you will not be using this unless you want to access/deposit archival data.]
 -->